sapphiredev/website/docs/Guide/CLI/custom-templates.md

 ## Create a template

-- Create a file with a name like this in your custom template directory: `<templateName>.<language>.sapphire` (e.g `command.ts.sapphire`).
-If you make its name same as one of the default templates, your template will override the default one.
+First, create a file in your template directory with a name in the format `<templateName>.<language>.sapphire` (e.g `command.ts.sapphire`).
+Note that if you give it the same name as one of our provided defaults, your local template will override the default one.

-- Template's have 2 parts, config and the template, separated with `---`.
-- We first need to type the config:
+All templates have two components: the config, and the template.
+These are separated by `---`.
+Let's set up our config now, like so:

 ```json
 {